rails/rails/guides/source/active_record_callbacks.md

 end
 ```

+### Registering Callbacks to Fire on Lifecycle Events

 Callbacks can also be registered to only fire on certain life cycle events, this
 allows complete control over when and in what context your callbacks are
 triggered.